 Please note that the 3rd index element did not change as we placed a conditional continue statement for the 3rd index.

-The break statement is used to exit the loop once a certain condition is met.
-For example, suppose we are adding elements of the array, and if the sum exceeds 15, we will exit the loop and will not execute anything present in that loop.
+The break statement exits the loop once a certain condition is met.
+For example, suppose we are adding elements of the array, and if the sum exceeds 15, we will exit the loop and not execute anything present in that loop.
 For example:

 max_sum_limit = 15 total_sum = 0 for i, element in enumerate(example_list): total_sum = total_sum + element if total_sum >= max_sum_limit: break print(i) # Output 0 1 2 3